 Fascinated by the Elsewhere as well as the astonishing proximity of the Banal and the Sublime, I use a large format camera.
 My photography is inspired by both the Duesseldorf School and the Romantic Painting.

-For us European Citizens, the Borders are gone - and that’s good - yet the waters of the Mediterranean remain a deadly obstacle for others.
+For us European Citizens, the Borders are gone - and that’s good - yet the waters of the Mediterranean remain a deadly obstacle for those who try to join our civilisation.
 It is their shipwrecked ghosts that I invoke to present their courage and innocence.
 My praise and homage to them.

 I have a godchild in the Himalayas whom I have known since childhood.
 For his twentieth birthday, I invited him on vacation with us.
 Unfortunately the French authorities stubbornly refused him a visa.
 Revenge on the fate, he is now an aircraft technician!
 This work is dedicated to him, his name is Skarma Zangpo.